The Experience

 Beverage Bar

-House-made shrubs, botanical cold brew, herbal tonics, local kombucha, house-blended teas.
-Self-service or operator-prepared depending on time of day.
+House-made shrubs, botanical cold brew, herbal tonics, kombucha, house-blended teas.
+Self-service or prepared to order depending on time of day.
 Morning through late evening.

 Kaiseki Dinner